d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 dimensions ($d$) are used up.
 For instance, in the case of ImageNet, it would be impossible to have more than 8 convolutional layers in this way.

-The key idea of Simonyan and Zisserman was to use *multiple* convolutions in between downsampling via max-pooling in the form of a block.
+The key idea of :citet:`Simonyan.Zisserman.2014` was to use *multiple* convolutions in between downsampling via max-pooling in the form of a block.
 They were primarily interested in whether deep or wide networks perform better.
 For instance, the successive application of two $3 \times 3$ convolutions touches the same pixels as a single $5 \times 5$ convolution does.
 At the same time, the latter uses approximately